michaelrafailyk/Glyphs-Scripts/README.md

 ![](Images/AlignToLayerHorizontalCenter.gif)

+The script does not change the sidebearings to align the content, but only changes the x-coordinates of the selected elements.

 The key feature of this script is how it analyzes bounds if an italic angle is specified.
 Each node in a selection is analyzed (even within components) to find the left and right extremes, respected to italic angle.
+And these extremes give the left origin and the width of the slanted bounds.

 If a group of objects of different types (nodes, components, anchors, guides) is selected, they will be aligned to the center of the layer as a group, keeping the distance between the group elements.